Melun Diptych: Background

 Much information about Fouquet's life is obscure.
 The artist was born in 1420 in Tours, France.
 He traveled to Rome in 1446 for two years as part of a French delegation.
 Fouquet was employed by Charles VII and Louis XI and was called "peintre du roi" meaning painter to the king.
 He was called upon to create portraits, manuscript illuminations, altarpieces, ephemeral decorations, and sculptural designs.
 He is believed to have traveled to Florence and Venice where he studied the work of contemporary Italian masters.
 This influence can be seen in the Melun Diptych as it has been suggested that the background of the left panel is an Italian courtyard in empirical perspective, not unlike Jacopo Bellini's method.
 In contrast to the Madonna and child panel, which lacks perspective completely, the background behind Chevalier and St. Stephen extends deep into space in a truly Italian style.
 The figures are also clear and modeled realistically in the Italian style as opposed to his native French.

 In the case of the right panel, the figures are so smooth they appear to be polished.
 This effect enhances the otherworldly aspects of this panel, in contrast to the very realistic rendering of the left panel. Étienne Chevalier commissioned the Melun Diptych to hang over his wife's tomb.
 Chevalier had a close relationship with Fouquet and was his main patron during his time as treasurer to the king.
 The diptych was hung above Catharine Bude's tomb.
 This has caused controversy over whether a third panel is now lost.
 Some scholars believe it may have formed part of a triptych of which the third panel would have depicted Chevalier's wife since it was meant to be hung above her tomb.
 This could have tied the two different existing panels into a more cohesive piece.
 Others believe this is not the case.
 A report from Denys Godefroy who saw the piece in its original context in 1660, and is therefore the most reputable source available today, does not describe a third panel.

 Until 1775, the diptych remained in the church of Notre Dame in Melun.
 In need of funds for restoration, the chapter decided to sell the panels.
 The right panel was purchased by the mayor of Antwerp and has remained in the city since 1840.
 The left panel was purchased by Clemens Brentano, a German poet, and joined his collection in 1896.
-The halves have been reunited at least three times since their separation, the first time in 1904 when France borrowed the panels from Berlin for an exhibition of French primitives the second time in 1937 for the Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris, and the third time in 2017 for the Jean Fouquet exhibition at Gemäldegalerie in Berlin.
+The halves have been reunited at least three times since their separation, the first time in 1904 when France borrowed the panels from Berlin for an exhibition of French primitives the second time in 1937 for the Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris, and the third time in 2017 for the Jean Fouquet exhibition at the Gemäldegalerie in Berlin.